captainGeech42/NFS-Status/README.md

 ## Disclaimer

 This script is still being tested so there may be some issues.
 If something breaks related to the script, please submit an issue.

+Also, in an ideal world the `Test`/`TestRunner` classes wouldn't be in the same file, but everything in one file makes it easier to push out to remote servers, which is how I'm using this script.
+It should be pretty easy to move those classes to their own file(s) if you want to do that (a PR for that would be cool).